ProbablyNotArtyom/GeckOS-V2/doc/cbm8x96.md

 Building the 8x96 ROM image is simple.
 Just go to the arch/cbm8x96/boot directory and type "make".
 This should build all files. "make osa.d64" should make a d64 VC1541 disk image with all necessary files.
-You have to have my new XA version in the path, though.
+You have to have my new [xa](http://www.tu-chemnitz.de/~fachat/8bit/cross/xa/index.html) version in the path, though.

 To customize the ROM, change edit rom.a65 in arch/cbm8x96.
 You can gain some memory when you remove the shell/monitor from the ROM image.
 (You could